This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Day 1 in Washington DC

-Once you’re ready to explore, head to the historic monuments at the National Mall and visit the north gate of the white house White House before heading to dinner.
-Let’s dive in!
+It’s your first day in Washington DC!
+The first thing you’ll want to do is arrive at your hotel or Airbnb and settle in.
+Once you’re ready to explore, head to the historic monuments at the National Mall and visit the north gate of the White House before heading to dinner.
+Let’s dive in.

 Arrive and Settle into Your Hotel

 Plan to arrive early to make the most of your first day.
 Or, you can fly in the night before and get a head start on sightseeing.
-Either way the Washington DC 4 day itinerary can be adjusted to fit your schedule.
+Either way, the Washington DC 4 day itinerary can be adjusted to fit your schedule.

 Traveling to the Monuments at the National Mall

-Farragut West Metrorail stop.
-From this stop, you can easily grab a Capital Bikeshare bike to go from the Metrorail stop towards Washington Monument.
+- Farragut West Metrorail stop.
+From this stop, you can easily grab a Capital Bikeshare bike to go from the Metrorail stop towards the Washington Monument.
 You will also pass the White House and several prominent buildings along the route.

-Smithsonian Metrorail stop.
+- Smithsonian Metrorail stop.
 This will put you very near 12th Street NW and the Washington Monument.
 There are bikeshare racks nearby this stop as well.

 Historic Monuments at the National Mall

 Time Estimate: 2 to 6 hours.
-Monuments are open 24/7.
+Monuments are open 24 hours a day.

+This itinerary moves from east to west.
+All monuments listed are within a roughly one mile (1.6 kilometer) distance of one another.
 You can park your bike back at a bike stand before each monument you enter.
 This is the most secure option, because nothing is really preventing someone from walking away with an unlocked bike.

+There are select areas where bike riding is not allowed near monuments, like inside the World War II Memorial.
 The National Park Service is responsible for the monuments and does an amazing job with the upkeep, so be sure to follow the directions of guards at each monument.

 Washington Monument

-The first stop to visit is The Washington Monument.
-At 555 foot the marble obelisk is quite impressive.
-It was built to memorialize and honor George Washington, the first president of the United States of America.
+The first stop is the Washington Monument.
+At 555 feet, the marble obelisk is quite impressive.
+It was built to memorialize and honor George Washington, the first president of the United States.
+You can explore it from outside and take in the views of surrounding monuments and buildings.

-Interesting Fact: The Washington Monument was the tallest building in the world when its construction was first completed in 1884.
+Interesting Fact: The Washington Monument was the tallest building in the world when construction was first completed in 1884.
 It held that title until the Eiffel Tower was completed in 1889.

 World War II Memorial

-The next stop is the World War II Memorial is an impressive stone plaza built to remember and honor the 16 million Americans who served during the second World War.
+The World War II Memorial is an impressive stone plaza built to remember and honor the 16 million Americans who served during the second World War.
+The memorial was completed in 2004 and honors the spirit, sacrifice, and commitment of Americans throughout the war period.

-It features pillars representing states and territories, and centers around the Rainbow Pool (reconfigured to become part of this memorial) and the wall of Gold Stars symbolizing the more than 400,000 American servicemen who gave their lives during the war.
+It features pillars representing states and territories and centers around the Rainbow Pool and the Wall of Gold Stars symbolizing the more than 400,000 American servicemen who gave their lives during the war.
+Take time to read the plaques and engravings throughout the monument.
+There is a lot of symbolism in each element of the structure.

-Tours: Self-paced, open 24 hours a day 365 days a year.
+Tours: Self-paced, open 24 hours a day, 365 days a year.

 Interesting Fact: You can use the World War II registry to search the names of individuals who contributed to the war effort.
-The official website has a lot of interesting information about the memorial.

 Vietnam War Memorial

-Follow the Lincoln Memorial Reflecting Pool to The Vietnam Veterans Memorial.
+Follow the Lincoln Memorial Reflecting Pool to the Vietnam Veterans Memorial.
 This memorial was constructed to create a space of healing and remembrance following the Vietnam War.
 It was dedicated in 1982.

 The memorial includes the Three Servicemen statue, the Vietnam Women’s Memorial, the In Memory plaque, a flagpole with both the United States flag and the MIA flag, and The Wall.
+The Wall lists the names of soldiers confirmed lost or missing in action during the war.
+The statues are a bit spread out, so keep an eye out for the Three Servicemen statue and Vietnam Women’s Memorial near The Wall.

-Tours: Self-paced, open 24 hours a day 365 days a year.
-You can also read about each element of the memorial on the official website.
+Tours: Self-paced, open 24 hours a day, 365 days a year.

 Interesting Fact: There is a directory beside The Wall to help visitors look up names.